jonathanteperJPMC/FDC3/docs/fdc3-okrs.md

 **Roadmap / Q1 Milestones:**

 (to be moved to the FDC3 roadmap page, once agreed)
-1. **Use-case issue template** created in GitHub in order to facilitate other working groups and fdc3 contributors creating use cases
+1. **Use-case issue template** created in GitHub in order to facilitate other working groups and fdc3 contributors creating use cases.
 2. **Real-world impact page** created to track industry adoption (companies & stage), usage (any metrics they can contribute), and testimonials.
-3. **Showcases page** published, demonstrating use-cases end-to-end (video demo + link to UC, standards, etc) – these should be the gold standard for the UCWG
+3. **Showcases page** published, demonstrating use-cases end-to-end (video demo + link to UC, standards, etc) – these should be the gold standard for the UCWG.
+4. **UC campaign across FDC3** has been completed to promote UC contributions from other FDC3 working groups.

 ## 2019 OKRs